-- A Core module totalling 17 ECTS. - A Master thesis module, comprising the Master thesis, a preliminary and a final seminar.
-Altogether it comprises 40 ECTS. - A Specialisation module in either Dynamics in Glaciology and Geomorphology (physical sciences module) or in Sociospatial Environments (socio-economic module).
-Each of these two modules consists of compulsory courses and course options destined to bolster the specialisation.
-It comprises 15 ECTS. - A Supporting courses module, offering additional teaching in geography or other disciplines related to the Master orientation.
-The selection of the courses is guided by the specialisation and must be approved of by the supervisor of the Master thesis.
-Its volume amounts to 18 ECTS.
+- A Common module totalling 15 ECTS. - A Master thesis module, comprising the Master thesis, a preliminary and a final seminar.
+Altogether it comprises 60 ECTS. - A Specialisation module in either Dynamics in Glaciology and Geomorphology (Physical Geography module) or in Nature, Society and Politics (Human Geography module).
+Each of these two modules consists of compulsory courses and elective course destined to strengthen the specialisation.
+It comprises a minimum of 25 ECTS. - A Supporting courses module, offering additional teaching in Geography or other disciplines related to the Master orientation.
+The selection of the courses is guided by the specialisation and must be approved by the supervisor of the Master thesis.
+It comprises the remaining amount of credit to reach the minimum total of 120 ECTS.

-The chief course language will be mainly English, with French and German on certain occasions.
-For exams and written work (project reports, MSc thesis, etc.) students can choose between German, French, or English.
+The course language will be mainly English, with French and German on certain occasions.
+For exams and written works (project reports, MSc thesis, etc.) students can choose between German, French, or English.